We are incredibly delighted to collaborate with Ram Vakkalanka, Nada Yogi, Sanskrit teacher, and Yoga philosopher!

 We learn about ‘Ishta Devata’, the Chosen Deity, for whom we cultivate unconditional love in the beginning, eventually expanding it to include all beings.
 We also learn how to perform Puja – a simple, sacred spiritual ceremony to connect with the Ishta Devata – combining Mantras, Mudras and Pranayama.

-The course consists of 10 live online lessons of 1.5h each (15h in total), held weekly on Saturday and Sunday.
-The sessions will be a beautiful blend of the principles and practices of Bhakti, delivered mostly through story-form of teaching.
+The course consists of 10 live online lessons of 1.5h each (15h in total).
+The sessions are a beautiful blend of the principles and practices of Bhakti, delivered mostly through story-form of teaching.

 Ram Vakkalanka was born and brought up in India, steeped in Sanskrit, Mantras, Vedic philosophy and life sciences such as Ayurveda and Vedic Astrology.
 Ram started learning Hindustani classical music as a teenager, eventually leading to immersion in Nada Yoga.
 Ram shares his deep wisdom of Nada Yoga, Sanskrit, Vedic philosophy and sciences with seekers all over the world.
 He is often described as a ‘blessing to the world Yoga community’.
 Ram’s teachings are deep and authentic, delivered in a simple and direct style, enriched by current examples and a sense of humour.
 So far, Ram brought out 23 CDs in three languages, 1 DVD and an online course about the origin and evolution of Yoga to share his authentic wisdom.
 For more about him or to listen to samples of his offerings, please visit www.ramvakkalanka.com.
 You may connect with him on Instagram (ram_vakkalanka) or his Facebook page (Akshara Yoga).